trutzig89182/twarc_jsonl-to-txt/README.md

 The "json-gz-to-txt" script writes tweets from gzipped jsonl-files into a seperate txt-file for each tweet, where the file name is the Tweet-ID, while the file contains the Tweets full text.
 This allows for a better seperation of tweets when using AntConc.

-# Ho to use the scripts
+# How to use the scripts

 Make sure you have Python 3.8 and the packages for jsonlines and gzip installed.